Azure/azure-sdk-for-net/sdk/appconfiguration/Azure.Data.AppConfiguration/TROUBLESHOOTING.md

 }
 ```

-You will notice that additional information is logged, like the Client Request ID of the operation.
+Calling `ToString` on the exception will provide additional information, such as the Client Request Identifier of the operation, which is useful when requesting support.

 ```shell
 Azure.RequestFailedException: Service request failed.